Avoiding decoherence with giant atoms in a two-dimensional structured environment: Avoiding decoherence

 \section{Avoiding decoherence}

 In this Section, we explore ways in which GAs can avoid relaxing into the bath.
 Therefore, we focus on the case $\detuning / J = 0$, where the atoms are tuned to the middle of the band and thus can only emit along two orthogonal diagonals, as shown in \secref{sec:theory} [see the discussion around \eqref{eq:group-velocity}].
-This restriction in emission directions makes it relatively easy to engineer interference such that emission from different atoms, or different coupling points of one of the atoms, to the bath cancels completely~\cite{Gonzalez-Tudela2017, Gonzalez-Tudela2017a, Galve2018, Gonzalez-Tudela2019, Windt2024}.
+This restriction in emission directions makes it relatively easy to engineer interference such that emission to the bath from different atoms, or from different coupling points belonging to the same atom, cancels completely~\cite{Gonzalez-Tudela2017, Gonzalez-Tudela2017a, Galve2018, Gonzalez-Tudela2019, Windt2024}.